 Hi Aunt Vadge,

-Recently I’ve noticed a dry rough white patch on the end of my vagina opening.
-It’s not on the inside and it doesn’t hurt or itch.
-But I’ve noticed it’s not going away.
-Me and my boyfriend have sex a lot.
-Like every night almost.
-And I don’t know if that’s what is causing it or what.
-I know I don’t have any STDs because I got checked recently and my boyfriend lost his virginity to me.
-So I’m trying to figure out what the problem is, because it’s worrying me.
+I’ve noticed a dry, rough, white patch at the opening of my vagina.
+It’s not on the inside, and it doesn’t hurt or itch, but it’s not going away.
+My boyfriend and I have sex a lot – almost every night – and I don’t know if that’s causing it.
+I know I don’t have any STIs because I was checked recently, and my boyfriend lost his virginity to me.
+I’m worried – what’s the problem?

 Worried